sore0159/data_analysis/apps/present/FILES/content.md

 <br>
 https://github.com/dghubble/go-twitter/twitter

-Filter used:
+Tweet Filter used:
 * Not a Retweet
+* English language
 * Geographic coordinates provided
 * Located within the continental US
-* English language

 ???

-I quickly set up a program to monitor and record the stream of tweets.
+Knowing I wanted to use data on the properties of tweets, I quickly set up a program to monitor and record a constant stream of tweets.
+Twitter provides a few developer APIs for this purpose, broadcasting a "random sample" of tweets as they happen.

-Not all tweets, 'random sample' that matches a filter
+I had this program running at all hours of the day, not wishing to bias any particular time period.
+There were one or two outages of a few hours, but over a weeks worth of content was recorded; over 1.5 million tweets.

+I used an initial filter of my own, knowing that I wanted to use geographic location and content as potential data to analyze.

 ---

 Information monitored and recorded:
 * Tweet geographic coordinates
 * Tweet post date